 Taylor Azizeh

 In 2019, I graduated with a B.S. in Environmental Science and a B.S. in Wildlife Resources.
-I was awarded a Fulbright grant to study arctic ecosystems and marine biology in Denmark and Greenland.
-I worked on a project studying southern right whales, and fell in love with marine science.
+I was awarded a Fulbright grant to study arctic ecosystems and marine biology in Denmark and Greenland, specifically working on a project examining the effects of biological stressors on southern right whales.
 After my time in Denmark and Greenland, I lived in Italy and worked with Oceanomare Delphis Onlus to conduct cetacean surveys in the Tyrrhenian Sea.
 I also completed internships with LeopardSeals.org and the British Antarctic Survey, where I worked with Dr. Jennifer Jackson to research historical whaling in the Indo-Pacific.

-My research interests are wide-ranging and include bioenergetics, habitat use, foraging ecology, and the effects of disturbance.
-I joined the VEL in Fall 2021 and my current research is focused on the physiological ecology of emperor penguins at Cape Crozier, Antarctica.
-I also work part-time as one of the Front Desk student assistants at MLML and as a whale-watching naturalist in Moss Landing.
+My research interests are wide-ranging but primarily focus on behavioral ecology, bioenergetics, habitat use, foraging ecology, and the effects of disturbance.
+I joined the VEL in Fall 2021 and my current research is focused on the foraging ecology of emperor penguins at Cape Crozier, Antarctica.
+I am a current NSF GRFP Fellow.
 I am passionate about diversity and inclusion in STEM, and enjoy a lot of outdoor activity in my free time!

 Contact: